 How long does a species exist?
-Despite substantial advances in evolutionary biology in the last decade, the answer to this apparently simple question remains largely unknown.
-In this project we are i) analysing molecular sequences and fossil records to estimate low long species have lasted in the past; ii) identifing which major factors determine rates of species formation (speciation) and disappearance (extinction); and thereby iii) identifying which major taxa and geographical regions have been most affected by climatic changes in the past.
+Despite substantial advances in evolutionary biology in the last decade, the answer to this apparently simple question remains largely unanswered.
+In this project we are: i) analysing molecular sequences and fossil records to estimate low long species have lasted in the past; ii) identifying which major factors determine rates of species formation (speciation) and disappearance (extinction); and thereby iii) identifying which major taxa and geographical regions have been most affected by climatic changes in the past.

 Funding: Knut and Alice Wallenberg Foundation (Wallenberg Academy Fellowship)